carsten-riedel/Coree.VisualStudio.DotnetToolbar/README.md

 ## Description
 In modern development environments, .NET projects are often built using CI/CD practices.
 Visual Studio's MSBuild can different results, making it essential to have a toolbar that replicates the CI/CD pipeline within the Visual Studio environment.
 This toolbar facilitates the direct execution of dotnet commands, simplifying development.

-With the release of dotnet 6, publishing has evolved significantly from traditional .NET Framework builds.
+With the release of dotnet, publishing has evolved significantly from traditional .NET Framework builds.
 Specific publish settings are required for the desired output.
 The toolbar's main purpose is to streamline this process by seamlessly integrating with properly configured project files, enabling swift execution of these dotnet commands.

 Additionally, the toolbar supports packaging projects using the 'dotnet pack' command and efficiently pushing NuGet updates with 'dotnet nuget push.'
 For enhanced security and convenience, it leverages the Windows Credential Manager for secure key storage, eliminating manual key management.